GSA/smartpay-website/src/content/about/refunds.md

 ---
 title: Refunds
-description: "Agencies and organizations have the opportunity to earn refunds that can directly fund and support mission critical efforts."
+description: "Agencies/organizations have the opportunity to earn refunds that can directly fund and support mission critical efforts."
-intro: Agencies/organizations have the opportunity to earn refunds — money that goes back to agencies that can directly fund and support mission critical efforts.
+intro: Agencies/organizations have the opportunity to earn refunds.
 order: 5
 category: about
 tags: